storybookjs/storybook-addon-console/README.md

 <a name="module_@storybook/addon-console"></a>

 ## @storybook/addon-console
-It handles `console.log`, `console.warn` and `console.error` methods and uncatched errors.
-By default it just reflects all console messages in the Action Logger Panel (should be installed as a peerDependency) except [HMR] logs.
+It handles `console.log`, `console.warn`, and `console.error` methods and not catched errors.
+By default, it just reflects all console messages in the Action Logger Panel (should be installed as a peerDependency) except [HMR] logs.

 * [@storybook/addon-console](#module_@storybook/addon-console)